About Boronia surveys

 encourage land managers to mitigate threats – eg through fire management or protection from browsing.

-The project is being led by consultants Tim Low and Carol Booth, and consortium members are participating in surveys and monitoring.
+The project was led by consultants Tim Low and Carol Booth, and consortium members are participating in surveys and monitoring.

 Image: Paula Boatfield